nicolasdao/userin/README.md

 		this.get_jwks = (root) => { /* Implement your logic here */ }
 		this.get_grant_types_supported = (root) => { /* Implement your logic here */ }

-		// IMPORTANT NOTE: The above event handlers support both synchronous and Promises implementations.
+		// IMPORTANT NOTE: The above event handlers support both synchronous and asynchronous implementations.
 Both the
 		// following are correct:
 		// 		this.generate_access_token = (root, { claims }, context) => { /* Implement your logic here */ }
 		// 		or